Rustin170506/ticdc.slide/slides.md

   - Why scheduler based on table count?

 <!--
 There are several technical details.
+A lot of users argue about the design of TiCDC.
+So I'm gonna cover them.

 Let's start with the data replication method.
 We can use the Raft Learner to replicate the data.
 Or we can use the Raft Log Event to replicate the data.
-We choose the Raft Log Event.
+We choose the latter one.

 Because as I said before, we need to consider the data integrity and also provide different consistency guarantees.
 So we can not simply use the Raft Learner.
+Also if you wanna send the data to Kafka, you still have to deal with the schema information.
+And convert the data, not just send the raw data.

 And I think there are no big performance difference between the two methods.
 So we choose the Raft Log Event.

 About the data order, many people care about the data order and many people don't.
 So recently we are discussing whether we should keep the data order by default.
+Like some users use Kafka, they don't care about the data order.
+Because maybe they reorder it by themselves.
-Maybe we can make it optional in the future.
+So maybe we can make it optional in the future.

 About the write method, we choose the SQL method.
 Because it is easy to extend.
 For example, we can replicate the data to the any MySQL compatible database.
 So we choose the SQL method instead of the Row KV method.
 It more flexible.

 The last question is about the scalability.
 Why we schedule the tables based on the table count?
 Because as you can see, we replicate the data by table.
 So we simply schedule the tables based on the table count.
 It is easy to understand and easy to implement.

 But sometimes we suffer from the uneven workload.
 For example, if we have a big table and a small table.
-The big table will occupy most of the resources.
+The big table or hot table will occupy most of the resources.
 And TiCDC treats them equally.
 So we are also discussing how to improve it in the future.

 Maybe we can schedule the tables based on the workload.
+It is more reasonable.
 But it is not easy to implement.
 So we are still discussing it.

+Maybe we can split the table and replicate the data on different TiCDC instances.
+It is also a good choice.
+But it is extremely hard to implement.
+So please stay tuned.
+We will improve it in the future.
 -->

 ---